statlab/permute/doc/source/user/regression.rst

 pairing :math:`(x_i, y_j)` for any fixed :math:`i` and for
 :math:`j = 1, 2, \dots, n` is equally likely.

-Using the least squares estimate of the slope normalized by its standard error as the test statistic, you can find its exact distribution under the null given the observed data by computing the test statistic on all possible pairs formed by permuting the :math:`y` values, keeping the original order of the :math:`x` values.
+Using the least squares estimate of the slope as the test statistic, you can find its exact distribution under the null given the observed data by computing the test statistic on all possible pairs formed by permuting the :math:`y` values, keeping the original order of the :math:`x` values.
 From the distribution of the test statistic under the null conditioned on the observed data, the is the ratio of the count of the *as extreme* or *more extreme* test statistics to the total number of such test statistics.
-You might in principle enumerate all :math:`n!` equally likely pairings and then compute the exact .
-For sufficiently large :math:`n`, enumeration becomes infeasible; in which case, you could approximate the exact using a uniform random sample of the equally likely pairings.
+You might in principle enumerate all :math:`n!` equally likely pairings and then compute the exact p-value.
+For sufficiently large :math:`n`, enumeration becomes infeasible; in which case, you could approximate the exact p-value using a uniform random sample of the equally likely pairings.

 A parametric approach to this problem would begin by imposing additional assumptions on the noise :math:`\epsilon`.
-For example, if we assume that :math:`\{\epsilon_i\}` are iid Gaussians with mean zero, then the test statistic has a :math:`t`-distribution with :math:`n-2` degrees of freedom.
+For example, if we assume that :math:`\{\epsilon_i\}` are iid Gaussians with mean zero, then the the least squares estimate of the slope normalized by its standard error has a :math:`t`-distribution with :math:`n-2` degrees of freedom.
 If this additional assumption holds, then we can read the off a table.
-Note that, unlike in the permutation test, we were only able to calculate the (even with the additional assumptions) because we happened to be able to derive the distribution of this specific test statistic.
+Note that, unlike in the permutation test, we were only able to calculate the p-valye (even with the additional assumptions) because we happened to be able to derive the distribution of this specific test statistic.

 Derivation
 ~~~~~~~~~~